 A stipend check will be mailed to the address provided within the Online School for those families enrolled through the end of the school year.
-Address changes must be submitted through the child's advisor or teacher and must be up to date by June 1.
+Address changes must be submitted through the child's or teacher and must be up to date by June 1.
 ARVA will not re-issue any checks due to addresses not being updated in the system.
 Internet stipends will be pro-rated per enrollment date.
 The ISP stipend will occur annually, and the check will be mailed during the summer prior to the start of a new school year.
 Students who withdraw before the last day of school will not receive the stipend.
 Families do not need to complete any additional documents but must report income and number of household members during enrollment and annual registration.
 Updated financial documents may be requested to ensure stipend accuracy.

 Internet stipends may not be provided to families who fail to comply with the attendance, progress, and ARVA staff communication policies.
+Additionally, families who elect to be part of the ARVA Hotspot program will not be eligible for the ISP Stipend.